-Above you, an endless canvas of stars is splattered across the sky as your Southland stargazing experience bursts into full celestial bloom.
-You might even get a front row seat for the greatest natural light show on Earth, the Aurora Australis or Southern Lights as they are more commonly known.
+Above you, an endless canvas of stars is splattered across the sky as your Murihiku Southland stargazing experience bursts into full celestial bloom.
+You might even get a front-row seat for the greatest natural light show on Earth, the Aurora Australis or Southern Lights, as they are more commonly known.
 The Land of the Glowing Skies is waiting for you — what are you waiting for?

 While the Northern Lights are well known throughout the world and are often on people’s bucket lists, its Southern counterpart, the Aurora Australis, is no less spectacular.
 This natural phenomenon lights up the sky with…